-This Systematics and Biodiversity Sciences (SBS) cluster Program Description is valid for all preliminary and full proposals submitted in response to the Division of Environmental Biology core solicitation (NSF 17-512), and CAREER and OPUS.
+This Systematics and Biodiversity Sciences (SBS) cluster Program Description is valid for all proposals submitted in response to the Division of Environmental Biology core solicitation and CAREER, OPUS and RCN solicitations.

 The Systematics and Biodiversity Science (SBS) cluster supports research that advances understanding of the diversity, systematics, and evolutionary history of extant or extinct organisms in natural systems.
 This research addresses fundamental questions in biodiversity, taxonomy, and phylogenetics, such as: What kinds of organisms exist (or existed)?
 How are they related?
 How can phylogenetic history shed light on evolutionary patterns and processes in nature?
 Example topics include: expeditionary biodiversity research and discovery; identification and classification of extinct and/or extant organisms; and comparative phylogenetics.

 The SBS cluster seeks to fund projects that are transformative - that is, those that innovatively and fundamentally transform our approaches to analyzing and understanding global biodiversity, its origins, distribution, and evolutionary history.
 The cluster places a high value on integrative and holistic approaches to systematics research and training - i.e., those approaches and projects that integrate across all the components within the cluster (biodiversity discovery, organismal biology, taxonomy, phylogenetics, and evolution) and that train highly skilled modern systematists who can conduct research across the entire spectrum of these activities.
 Proposals that give specific examples of how they will broaden the skill set of PIs, students and postdocs are encouraged, as are those that describe how they will build capacity among traditionally underrepresented groups.